JustinLove/strategic_filters/README.md

 Alternate suggestions welcome, but keep in mind there may be many more in the future

+## Conflicts

+Will not be able toggle any icons when a mod (probably server) has changed icon IDs during a game.

 ## Dependencies

 [Blueprint Info Framework](https://forums.uberent.com/threads/rel-blueprint-info-framework-v1-4-4.56213/)